-If you want to lose weight fast, you will need to track how much you are eating, even if you are eating very healthy.
+If you want to lose weight fast, you will need to track how much you are eating, even if you are eating very healthily.

-I recommend that breastfeeding mamas first focus on switching their diet to an 80% nutrient-dense diet, like my plan.
+I recommend that breastfeeding mamas first focus on switching their diet to an 80% nutrient-dense diet, like our plan.
 That process deserves a week or two to adjust and really commit to.

 From there, if a mother hasn’t lost any weight at all, I recommend counting calories for a few days.
 That usually transforms weight loss for the mothers in our program.